Sandwell Local Plan Frequently Asked Questions

 Introduction

-This webpage provides a summary of the main proposals in the Draft Sandwell Local Plan.
-You can view a digital version of the Draft Sandwell Local Plan on our external consultation website under 'historic documents' or download a PDF version
+You can view a digital version of the Publication Sandwell Local Plan on our external consultation website or download a PDF version.

 What is a Local Plan?